letsencrypt/boulder/docs/acme-divergences.md

 ## [Section 5.6.](https://tools.ietf.org/html/draft-ietf-acme-acme-03#section-5.6)

-Boulder doesn't return errors under the `urn:ietf:params:acme:error:` namespace but instead uses the `urn:acme:error:` namespace.
+Boulder doesn't return errors under the `urn:ietf:params:acme:error:` namespace but instead uses the `urn:acme:error:` namespace from [draft-ietf-acme-01 Section 5.4](https://tools.ietf.org/html/draft-ietf-acme-acme-01#section-5.4).

 Boulder also uses `invalidEmail` in place of the error `invalidContact` defined in ACME and doesn't implement the `caa` and `dnssec` errors.